We’re committed to keeping our readers informed.

 Which countries have banned travel from the United Kingdom?

 On December 20, the Netherlands and Belgium were the first nations to suspend air travel from the United Kingdom.
 They were soon joined by Germany, Ireland, Spain, Italy, and Israel, while the French ban applies to travel over the English Channel as well.
-The air-travel list eventually grew to include Albania, Argentina, Austria, Bolivia, Bulgaria, Canada, Chile, China, Colombia, Croatia, Cyprus, Denmark, the Dominican Republic, El Salvador, Equitorial Guinea, Estonia, Fiji, Finland, Grenada, Hong Kong, Hungary, India, Indonesia, Iran, Jamaica, Japan, Jordan, Kosovo, Kuwait, Latvia, Lithuania, Malawi, Malta, Mauritius, Moldova, Morocco, Myanmar, Nepal, North Macedonia, Norway, Pakistan, Panama, Paraguay, Peru, the Philippines, Poland, Portugal, Romania, Russia, Seychelles, Singapore, South Korea, Spain, St. Kitts and Nevis, Sudan, Sweden, Switzerland, Tunisia, Turkey, and Uzbekistan.
-Many of the bans are temporary, either expiring or up for renewal at the end of December or in the early days of the new year.
+The air-travel list eventually grew to include Albania, Argentina, Austria, Bolivia, Bulgaria, Canada, Chile, China, Colombia, Croatia, Cyprus, Denmark, the Dominican Republic, El Salvador, Equitorial Guinea, Estonia, Fiji, Finland, Grenada, Hong Kong, Hungary, India, Indonesia, Iran, Jamaica, Japan, Jordan, Kosovo, Kuwait, Latvia, Lithuania, Malawi, Malta, Mauritius, Moldova, Morocco, Myanmar, Nepal, North Macedonia, Norway, Pakistan, Panama, Paraguay, Peru, the Philippines, Poland, Portugal, Romania, Russia, Seychelles, Singapore, South Korea, Spain, St. Kitts and Nevis, Sudan, Sweden, Switzerland, Tunisia, Turkey, the United States, and Uzbekistan.
+Many of the bans are temporary, and expired at the end of December or early January.

 Are new virus strains active anywhere outside Britain?